pwinterscheidtTechtonic/BluetoothBlinkUp/README.md

 This sample Squirrel and iOS application code is made available under the MIT License.

+The BlinkUp SDK is licensed separately and is not available under an open source license.

 Copyright © 2018, Electric Imp, Inc.